michel1991/ocp-java-11/advancedDesign/md/README.md

 such as calling new Object(); on a line by itself.

-### java ______ library.jar MainClass.class
-*  A. -cp
-*  B. -classpath
-*  C. -class-path
-*  D. --classpath
-*  E. --class-path
-*  F. None of the above

-When running the java command, you pass the name of the class rather than the name of the class file.
-If you are using the single-file source-code feature, you use the name of the Java file.
-Since none of the options accepts the class filename, option F is correct.

 ### Which is a true statement?
 * A. If s.contains("abc") is true, then s.equals("abc") is also true.